niplav/site/notes.md

 [^clari]: AIs can be moral patients<sub>98%</sub> and agents<sub>99%</sub>, and there could be an extremely valuable future with no humans or human-descended minds but it's very unlikely<sub>0.1%</sub> to come to be by default.
 In most instigations of this future it would involve great amounts of theft (of the reachable universe from current humans), if not outright genocide of those humans, and thereby tarnishing the future even if it's otherwise quite valuable.

-Four answers spring to mind:
+Six answers spring to mind:

 1. If we lock in this abstract generator, we will lose out on moral progress outside of the envelope of this abstract generator.
 There are moral advancements that can only be made by minds that are vastly beyond humans, because there are axes of value that can only be discovered by exploring the entire space of possible values.
 2. This generator of human values does not produce values that are adaptive enough to survive into the future, so *if* it could be locked in that would spell the end of life or self-replication in the observable universe, or will be outcompeted by [systems focused on pure self-replication](https://www.lesswrong.com/posts/evYne4Xx7L9J96BHW/video-and-transcript-of-talk-on-can-goodness-compete).
 3. This generator of human values is too unconstrained, so the space of values is vacuously large, so the future is wildly unconstained and we get something as-if pulled from the space of possible values at random anyway[^measure].
 4. The generator of human values is something that's ~shared between all ~self-replicating entities anyway because game-theoretic considerations push towards it reliably, and humans were forged in a game-theoretic environment in the physical world which is shared by us and future ASIs.
 5. There is a variant of this position that basically says that optimal/maximal adaptation/game-theoretic behavior/dissipation=ethics/morality/goodness.
-6. The default trajectory of the universe, even with purely human successors, appears pretty misaligned wrt to current human values, and not only that, we'd be seen as wildly misaligned/mistaken according to the moral views of our predecessors—not pious enough, not connected to nature enough, horrible in [our inauthentic treatment of animals](https://traditionsofconflict.com/blog/2020/1/23/contests-between-equals-men-and-beasts), strange in our focus on youth, disregard for elderly wisdom, and drastic cultural change.
+6. The default trajectory of the universe, even with purely human successors, appears pretty misaligned wrt to current human values.
+And not only that, we'd be seen as wildly misaligned/mistaken according to the moral views of our predecessors: We're not pious enough, not sufficiently connected to nature, horrible in [our inauthentic treatment of animals](https://traditionsofconflict.com/blog/2020/1/23/contests-between-equals-men-and-beasts), strange in our focus on youth, disregard for elderly wisdom, and drastic cultural change.
 Yet, they didn't try to lock in their values, and we should be grateful for this, similarly we shouldn't lock in our values (however abstract).

 [^measure]: Though: What measure on which space are we using here, exactly?